Iron Maiden (Marvel Comics): Fictional character biography

-Melina Vostokova was an agent recruited by the Government of the Russian Federation.
-Feeling she was living in the shadow of Natalia Romanova / Black Widow, Iron Maiden started to develop a deep hatred for her.
+Melina Vostokova is an agent recruited by the Government of the Russian Federation.
+Feeling she was living in the shadow of Natalia Romanova / Black Widow, Iron Maiden develops a deep hatred for her.
 Eventually, she stopped working for the Russian government to become a freelance agent and assassin.

-Iron Maiden was among the assassins hired to kill Black Widow.
-She fought Natalia Romanova, but the battle was interrupted by Jimmy Woo and S.H.I.E.L.D. agents who arrived.
-Eventually, Iron Maiden managed to escape from her nemesis and Woo.
+Iron Maiden is among the assassins hired to kill Black Widow.
+She battles Black Widow, but the battle is interrupted by Jimmy Woo and a group of S.H.I.E.L.D. agents.
+Eventually, Iron Maiden manages to escape.

-She then joined the Femizons, a team of superhuman female criminals led by Superia, whose purpose was to gain power and sterilize the planet in order to create a new world where women would rule.
-Iron Maiden served as one of Superia's lieutenants.
+Iron Maiden joins the Femizons, a team of superhuman female criminals led by Superia, whose purpose is to gain power and sterilize Earth's population to create a new world where women would rule.
+Iron Maiden serves as one of Superia's lieutenants.

-Iron Maiden was eventually apprehended and coerced into joining the Thunderbolts during the Civil War series.
+Iron Maiden is eventually apprehended and coerced into joining the Thunderbolts during the Civil War series.

-Iron Maiden later joined the group of Soviet Revolutionaries known as Remont Six to lead an attack against an A.I.M. installation located outside of the Forbidden Zone in Russia.
-This team overpowered both Red Guardian and Crimson Dynamo but Ursa Major overpowered most of the group out.
+Iron Maiden later joins the group of Soviet Revolutionaries known as Remont Six to lead an attack against an A.I.M. installation outside of the Forbidden Zone in Russia.
+This team overpowers both Red Guardian and Crimson Dynamo, but is overpowered in turn by Ursa Major.